RadioHead

 Set up the timer and its interrutps so the interrupt handler is called at the right frequency.

-Definition: RH_ASK.cpp:199
+Definition RH_ASK.cpp:199

-RH_INTERRUPT_ATTR void handleTimerInterrupt()
+void RH_INTERRUPT_ATTR handleTimerInterrupt()

 dont call this it used by the interrupt handler